Aboriginal and Torres Strait Islander people

 DCSI participates in the Sorry Day and NAIDOC events each year with a stall promoting the department and its services at each event.

 These events acknowledge important days of remembrance and commemoration, and celebrate Aboriginal and Torres Strait Islander cultures.
 They also provide an opportunity to recognise the contributions of Aboriginal Australians in various fields.
-Show your support by coming to these events.

 Art Design by Karen Briggs (PDF 76.2 KB) Titled 'connections' - connecting people with services.